Bactrian language: Historical development

 Following the conquest of Bactria by Alexander the Great in 323 BC, for about two centuries Greek was the administrative language of his Hellenistic successors, that is, the Seleucid and the Greco-Bactrian kingdoms.

 Eastern Scythian tribes (the Saka, or Sacaraucae of Greek sources) invaded the territory around 140 BC, and at some time after 124 BC, Bactria was overrun by a confederation of tribes belonging to the Great Yuezhi and Tokhari.
 In the 1st century AD, the Kushana, one of the Yuezhi tribes, founded the ruling dynasty of the Kushan Empire.

 The Kushan Empire initially retained the Greek language for administrative purposes but soon began to use Bactrian.
 The Bactrian Rabatak inscription (discovered in 1993 and deciphered in 2000) records that the Kushan king Kanishka (c.
 127 AD) discarded Greek ("Ionian") as the language of administration and adopted Bactrian ("Arya language").
 The Greek language accordingly vanished from official use and only Bactrian was later attested.
 The Greek script, however, remained and was used to write Bactrian.

 The territorial expansion of the Kushans helped propagate Bactrian in other parts of Central Asia and South Western Asia.

 In the 3rd century, the Kushan territories west of the Indus River fell to the Sasanians, and Bactrian began to be influenced by Middle Persian.
 The eastern extent of the Kushan Empire in Northwestern India, was conquered by the Gupta Empire.
 Besides the Pahlavi script and the Brahmi script, some coinage of this period is still in the Aryo (Bactrian) script.

-From the mid-4th century, Bactria and northwestern India gradually fell under the control the Hephthalite and other Huna tribes.
+From the mid-4th century, Bactria and the Indus Velley gradually fell under the control the Hephthalite and other Huna tribes.
 The Hephthalite period is marked by linguistic diversity; in addition to Bactrian, Middle Persian, Indo-Aryan and Latin vocabulary is also attested.
 The Hephthalites ruled these regions until the 7th century, when they were overrun by the Umayyad Caliphate, after which official use of Bactrian ceased.
 Although Bactrian briefly survived in other usage, that also eventually ceased, and the latest known examples of the Bactrian script, found in the Tochi Valley in Pakistan, date to the end of the 9th century.

 Writing system

-Bactrian was written using the Greek script, with the addition of the letter sho (here in majuscule and minuscule) to represent the //ʃ// sound.
+Bactrian was written using the Greek script, with the addition of the letter sho (majuscule: Ϸ, minuscule: ϸ) to represent the //ʃ// sound.

 Among Indo-Iranian languages, the use of the Greek script is unique to Bactrian.
 Although ambiguities remain, some of the disadvantages were overcome by using upsilon (Υ, υ) for //h// and by introducing an additional 25th letter sho (Ϸ, ϸ) to represent //ʃ//.
 Xi (Ξ, ξ) and psi (Ψ, ψ) were not used for writing Bactrian as the ks and ps sequences did not occur in Bactrian.
 They were, however, probably used to represent numbers (just as other Greek letters were).
 The Greek writing reproduced the Bactrian phonetics only approximately.